Inclusion & Diversity

-This commitment starts at the top with our executive chairman, chief executive officer and Board.
+This commitment starts at the top with our chair and chief executive officer and Board.
 And we expect leaders at all levels to help create and sustain a culture of equality where everyone can advance and thrive.
-Our areas of focus include gender, ethnicity, LGBTI, religion, persons with disabilities and cross-cultural diversity.
+Our areas of focus include gender, ethnicity, LGBTIQ+, religion, persons with disabilities and cross-cultural diversity.

 What’s the power of diversity?
-Discover how our commitment to our 505,000 people from a variety of cultures, beliefs and backgrounds makes us more innovative.
+Discover how our commitment to 710,000 people from a variety of cultures, beliefs and backgrounds makes us more innovative.